Our people and partners

 Working Groups and Community Tables

-In addition, we co-created with the Mayor’s Office of the City of Chicago the ETOD Working Group, formed in late 2019, which is made up of a broad group of about 80 people working in transit, affordable housing, community organizing, planning, public health and other issue areas.
+In late 2019, we co-created with the Mayor’s Office of the City of Chicago the ETOD Working Group.
+The group is made up of about 80 people working in transit, affordable housing, community organizing, planning, public health and other issue areas.

 In 2021, we launched the JEDI (Justice, Equity, Diversity and Inclusion) Leadership Cohort with the Metropolitan Planning Council, an initiative for City of Chicago leaders to explore ways to integrate diversity, equity and inclusion principles into city planning.